oracle-livelabs/developer/oracle-ai-for-sustainable-dev/realtimespeechselectai/realtimespeechselectai.md

    1. Go here: https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3831

-   2. Download the wallet for the database created in the workshop in step 1.
+   2. Download the wallet for the database created in the workshop in step 1 (click `Database Connection` on the `Autonomous Oracle Database` page of the database that was created).
 Note the password you use to download the wallet.
+More info can be found here: https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/connect-download-wallet.html

 ## Task 2: Build and run Python applicaiton